-The Gateway to Homechoice RP (Registered Providers) Group consist of 26 representatives which are part of the Gateway to Homechoice Choice-based lettings scheme who meet remotely every 12 weeks for information exchange, updates, identifying issues and solutions and are involved with the development of the scheme's policies and procedures.
+The Gateway to Homechoice RP (Registered Providers) Group consists of representatives who are part of the Gateway to Homechoice Choice-based lettings scheme who meet remotely every 12 weeks for information exchange, updates, identifying issues and solutions and are involved with the development of the scheme's policies and procedures.

-1. Number of properties let in each Local authority through Gateway to Homechoice between 2016 - 23
+1. Number of properties let in each Local authority through Gateway to Homechoice between 2018 - 24.